Rotifer/duckdb_epl/blog_entries/04_analysis_schema.md

 1. seasons_1993_2023_raw

-We are also going to create and populate another table in schema _main_ called _clubs_ to map club names to commonly used three letter club codes.
+First, we are also going to create and populate another table in schema _main_ called _clubs_ to map club names to commonly used three letter club codes.
 The data for this small look-up table was pre-prepared in Google Sheets

-The clean up we will need to do on our two raw to tables to get to analysis-ready data is usually required; we are rarely given analysis-ready data and if we are, it usually means someone somewhere put in considerable effort  to clean the data for us.
-The task we will see here also showcase DuckDB's excellent data wrangling capabilities; it really is a first class tool for these types of task and I will highlight its impressive strengths in this regard as we transform our raw data into clean, analysis-ready tables.
+The clean up we will need to do on our two raw to tables to get to analysis-ready data is required for most data tasks; we are rarely given analysis-ready data and if we are, it usually means someone, somewhere put in considerable effort to clean the data for us.
+The tasks we will see here also showcase DuckDB's excellent data wrangling capabilities; it really is a first class tool for these types of task and I will highlight its impressive strengths in this regard as we transform our raw data into clean, analysis-ready tables.

 ## Table _clubs_